OpenCashDAO/contracts/README.md

 #### ReplaceThreads.cash
 The ReplaceThreads.cash contract is used to submit proposal that replaces authorizedThreadNFTs in the Upgradable Project Contract.

-#### Delegate Vote contract
-Allows the tokenHolder to delegate their votes to another user.

 #### Voting contract
 Allows anyone to vote on an active proposal.